AleksaC/cloudflare-pages-terraform/README.md

 ## About

-This is a terraform module that allows an easy setup of CloduFlare Pages project with a custom domain.
+This is a terraform module that allows an easy setup of CloudFlare Pages project with a custom domain.

 ## Getting Started